Differentiable quantum computational chemistry with PennyLane: Qubit Hamiltonians

 To execute a quantum algorithm, it is necessary to express the Hamiltonian as a qubit operator while ensuring that it retains all the required fermionic exchange symmetries.
 This in turn requires a description of fermionic states in terms of qubit states.
 These transformations are performed using fermionic-to-qubit mappings~\cite{mcardle2020quantum}.
 The most widely used is the Jordan-Wigner transformation~\cite{jordan1928paulische}.
 Here, a state $|n_1,\ldots, n_M\rangle$ in the occupation number representation on $M$ spin-orbitals can be directly mapped to a state $|n_1\rangle|n_2\rangle\cdots |n_M\rangle$ on $M$ qubits, where the state of the $i$-th qubit is $\ket{1} $ if the corresponding spin-orbital is occupied, and $\ket{0}$ otherwise.
 Fermionic ladder operators are transformed as

 where $X,Y,Z$ are Pauli matrices.
 This results in a Hamiltonian of the form \beq H = \sum_j h_j P_j, \eeq where $P_j$ is a tensor product of the Pauli matrices $I,X,Y,Z$.
-In PennyLane, a qubit Hamiltonian can be easily obtained directly from the molecule object:
+In PennyLane, a qubit Hamiltonian can be easily obtained with the \texttt{molecular\_hamiltonian()} function:

 \begin{code} \pythonfile{code/hamiltonian.py} {Constructing the Hamiltonian for the hydrogen molecule, using the same definitions as in Codeblock~\ref{code:molecule}. } \end{code}

 As an alternative to the differentiable Hartree-Fock solver, PennyLane can also interface with the external packages PySCF~\cite{sun2018pyscf} or Psi4~\cite{turney2012psi4} to calculate the one- and two-electron integrals and use functionality in OpenFermion~\cite{mcclean2020openfermion} to construct the qubit Hamiltonian.
 Users can also construct OpenFermion Hamiltonians themselves and map them to PennyLane Hamiltonians.\\